 Note that we can conclude that a steady state is unstable by using Property (1).
 However, we cannot immediately conclude if a steady state is stable by using component-wise stability analysis.
 There are exceptions where some unstable steady states have components that are all attracting (see Appendix A.1 for illustration).
-If the tests are inconclusive, we employ other techniques, such as linearization using Jacobian matrix.
+If the tests are inconclusive, we need to apply linearization technique using Jacobian matrix.
 The exceptions usually arise when there are oscillating solutions to the CDM ODE model (1).